Teja-Pravallika/movie-tone-prediction/README.md

 * The validation is done on test dataset by calling the validate method in validate.py in scripts

-** Comaparision of test metrics before and after Sampling**
+**Comparision of test metrics before and after Sampling**

 ![Table showing test results with and without sampling](images/final_eval_results.png)

-As we can see from the test metrics eventhough the accuracy we have achieved higher accuracy before sampling we can see that the precision,

-recall, f1-score seems to be very low without sampling, the table show that sampling with replacement significantly improved all metrics,
+From the test metrics, although the accuracy was high before sampling, precision, recall, and F1-score were significantly lower.
+Sampling

-especially precision and recall, leading to an increased F1-score from 0.6628 to 0.876.
+with replacement improved these metrics, increasing the F1-score from 0.6628 to 0.876.

-Precision-Recall (PR) Curves:
+### **Precision-Recall (PR) Curves:**

-we have got pr curves for each of the 29 tones.
-Tones such as romantic, bittersweet, intriguing etc seems to be more frequent when compared
+We plotted PR curves for each of the 29 tones.
+Frequent tones like humorous, romantic, and intriguing show better AUCs compared to rare

-to tones such as ominous, futuristic seems to be less frequent, so for the less frequent tones we have lower Area under curve so we have

-identified eight of these rare tones and done sampling with replacement for these rare tones
+tones like comforting, innovative, and intellectual.
+Sampling with replacement improved the PR curves of rare tones significantly.

+Rare tones sampled: Tone IDs [ 2, 3, 7, 11, 13, 17, 20, 16]

 The below are pr curves for few of the rare tones before and after sampling: